evolbioinfo/pastml/examples/HIV1C/README.md

 ### 4. Ancestral character reconstruction (ACR)
-We reconstructed ACR for Location and 5 most prevalent SDRMs using PastML.
+We reconstructed ACR for Location and 5 most prevalent SDRMs using PastML (MPPA F81).

 ## DIY